Étienne Taillemite: Biography

 Taillemite devoted a large proportion of his career to naval history.

 From 1977, he was a member of the Comité des travaux historiques et scientifiques (in Modern and Contemporary History).
 He served as President of the Commission française d'histoire maritime, and in 1986 was President of the Académie de marine.

 He was also a member of the Société de l'histoire de France (serving on its Board until 2010) and of the Société des sciences naturelles et archéologiques de la Creuse.

-He notably authored a biograph of Lafayette.
+He notably authored a biography of Lafayette.